-10 Back-to-School Supplies You Shouldn't Buy
+10 Back to School Supplies You Shouldn't Buy

 The office supply section of many stores has every stationery item you can imagine.
 While some may seem beneficial to your children, you'll end up wasting money if you buy things they won't need in the classroom.

-A Better Alternative: Stick strictly to the gear on the supply list provided by your child's school.
+Office Supply Alternatives: Stick strictly to the gear on the supply list provided by your child's school.
 You can usually access the list online weeks before school starts.

 Colorful Gel Pens